|

 the gaze of Francois, who seemed to be politely taking in boring information

+rather than plotting my demise.
 We retired to their "igloortress"--Francois was a witty one--for

 celebratory victuals and wine.
 As I gorged on the heavenly dark meat,